 At some time you will feel concern or even fear that Mom or Dad should no longer drive an automobile.
 You have now reached a decision that the person for whom you are providing care must no longer drive.

-Conditions, considerations and even correction of problems may negatively affect your parent's ability to drive safely.
-Driving ability is not determined by age but, instead, mainly by physical, health and mental status and treatment.
+Health conditions and even medications for these problems may negatively affect your parent's ability to drive safely.
+Driving ability is not determined by age but, instead, mainly by physical health and mental status.

-Know that for the affected Mom or Dad the action will probably be traumatic, even a cause for depression.
-You will be removing the person's independence, his or her ability to drive to church, supermarket, the park for some sunshine or to visit friends.
-You will be removing a citizen's right to drive as authorized by the license.
-But, it may be necessary.
+Know that, for your parent, the action of taking away their driving privileges will probably be traumatic, and can even cause depression.
+You will be removing a significant source of independence, his or her ability to drive to church, the supermarket, the park for some sunshine or to visit friends.
+You will be removing a their right to drive as authorized by their driver's license, but it may be necessary.

-The most effective method is to have a candid talk with Mom or Dad, seeking to gain her or his voluntary agreement that it is time to consider alternate modes of transportation.
-State your reasons for such recommendations, such as side effects of medication, impaired vision, threatening or limiting physical or health conditions or other.
+The most effective method for broaching this subject is to have a candid talk with Mom or Dad, seeking to gain her or his voluntary agreement that it is time to consider alternate modes of transportation.
+State your reasons for such recommendations, such as side effects of medication, impaired vision, and threatening or limiting physical or health conditions.

 Prepare and have ready any documentation you've gathered.
-Your request or urging should be based on care and concern for driving safety and include transportation solutions, such as by family members, Dial-A-Ride, public transit, specialized minibuses and volunteer chauffeurs.
+Your request or urging should be based on care and concern for driving safety, and it should also include transportation solutions like those provided by family members, Dial-A-Ride, public transit, specialized minibuses or volunteer chauffeurs.

 If the elder does surrender the keys, his or her driver's license can be exchanged for an identification card at the Department of Motor Vehicles (DMV).
 This document is vital for use in cashing checks and for identification purposes.